strictphp/http-clients/src/Laravel/readme.md

 ]
 ```

-To ensure everything works correctly, you need to connect the main HTTP client; in the example, we've chosen Guzzle.
+If we have `guzzlehttp/guzzle` or `symfony/http-client` in the project, the ServiceProvider will find and automatically connect it.
+If we have another PSR-18 implementation or need to change the default client parameters, adjustments are necessary.
+In the example, we chose Guzzle.

 ```php
 use GuzzleHttp\Client;